FGMphys/NN-mW-Nucleation/README.md

 Once the model is trained, it can be possible to compute energy and force error by running "python alpha_nnpes_full_inference_main.py input_inference.yaml" The input_inference.yaml is a configuration file for the inference run.

+The code development was supported by ICSC—Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing, funded by the European Union—NextGenerationEU.